hzhang-7/AC215_InstaCap/README.md

 - Attempts for serverless training with Vertex AI
 - DVC implementation

 Additionally, our quota request for GPU access has not been approved.
 The following materials submitted in our milestone are for CPU jobs.
-Currently, our custom job submissions are failing.
-We have and are still debugging these issues.
+We have been able to successfully create serverless jobs with CPU and WandB integration.

 # Milestone 3